SecretSurfSpot/anagram_finder/README.md

 Five classes:

 1. **App:** The 'controller' class, with the 'run' method that orchestrates the execution of the relevant class methods.
-2. **Inputs:** Gets user input: subject and filename, which containing a list of words.
+2. **Inputs:** Gets user inputs: subject and filename, which contains a list of words.
 3. **ConvertFileToArray** Takes the filename as input, converts the file contents to an word_array
 4. **Anagram_Finder:** Takes the 'subject' and 'word_array', determines if there are any matches (anagrams) and creates an anagram array.
-5. **Printer:** Takes the anagram_array, prints each word out on a new line.
+5. **Printer:** Takes the anagram_array, prints each word on a new line.

 ```
                                                 User